 When it comes to truly wireless earbuds, it’s easy – but not necessary – to spend a lot of money to get the perfect pair.
 You can expect to pay from $40 to $450 and up for truly wireless earbuds.

-Expensive: In the $250 to $450 range, there’s a handful of models from top-shelf brands known for premium audio.
+In the $250 to $450 range, there’s a handful of models from top-shelf brands known for premium audio, such as the offerings from Apple.
 Truly wireless earbuds in this price range deliver audiophile-quality sound and killer features and come in high-end finishes.

 If you’re new to earbuds, practice getting a tight seal between your ear and the rubber tips.
 With earbuds, the sound quality you get is largely dependent on making a seal between the rubber or silicone earbud tips and your ear.
 If any air escapes, sound does, too, degrading your experience.
 To get a strong seal, pull down on the earlobe, insert the earbud, and then let go of your earlobe to allow your ear to form a seal around the earbud.